2011 El Reno–Piedmont tornado: Background

-Hinton–Interstate 40
+Formation, peak intensity and Interstate 40

 The El Reno–Piedmont tornado formed at 3:51 p.m., as determined by mobile radar data.
 Over the next four minutes, the tornado's condensation funnel extending from a low-hanging wall cloud broadened, causing the tornado to take on a large 'wedge' appearance.
-It intensified quickly as it moved northeast, debarking and destroying many trees.
+It intensified quickly as it moved northeast, debarking and destroying many trees at EF5 intensity.
 During this period, the storm was being monitored by a truck-mounted Rapid-Scan X-band Polarimetric (RaXPol) mobile Doppler weather radar, operated by the University of Oklahoma's Advanced Radar Research Center (ARRC) led by Howard Bluestein.
 That radar, stationed near the intersection of Smith Road and Walbaum Road less than 2 mi south of I-40, captured the "first polarimetric, rapid-scan, mobile Doppler weather radar dataset of an EF-5 tornado."

+Radar analysis

-As the tornado moved towards I-40 to the southeast of the RaXPol radar, it detected some of the fastest wind speeds ever measured on the planet.
-Interpretations slightly differ: the maximum instantaneous radial velocity sampled by the radar was originally reported as having been 124.8 m/s, measured 60-70 m above the ground at 4:00:26 p.m.; however, the maximum velocity was later reported as having been 132.1 m/s measured ~22 m "above radar level" at 4:00:39 p.m. in a 2014 paper by Bluestein et al on the use of radar data for tornado ratings.
+As the tornado moved towards I-40 to the southeast of the RaXPol radar and was peaking in intensity, it detected some of the fastest wind speeds ever measured on the planet.
+Interpretations slightly differ: the maximum instantaneous radial velocity sampled by the radar was originally reported as having been 124.8 m/s, measured 60-70 m above the ground at 4:00:26 p.m.; however, the maximum velocity was later reported as having been 132.1 m/s measured ~22 m "above radar level" at 4:00:39 p.m. in a 2014 paper by Bluestein et al. on the use of radar data for tornado ratings.
 Maximum radial velocities were also reported to have remained "greater than 120.0 m/s for several minutes."
 Additionally, multiple consecutive radar scans were averaged to yield an estimated 2-second average radial velocity of 118.4 m/s and an estimated 4-second average velocity of 110.8 m/s.
 This was reported as "likely to be an underestimate of the true 2- and 4-s average wind speeds."

-The instantaneous velocity readings taken are not directly equivalent to the 3-second gust at 10 m that the Enhanced Fujita scale attempts to estimate, but they mark the second-highest wind speed ever recorded in a tornado, after wind speeds of approximately 135 m/s were recorded in both the 1999 Bridge Creek–Moore tornado and a sub-vortex within the 2013 El Reno tornado.
+The instantaneous velocity readings taken are not directly equivalent to the three-second gust at 10 m that the Enhanced Fujita scale attempts to estimate, but they mark the second-highest wind speed ever recorded in a tornado, after wind speeds of approximately 135 m/s were recorded in both the 1999 Bridge Creek–Moore tornado and a sub-vortex within the 2013 El Reno tornado.
 Where the most intense winds are generally present in a tornado is an unresolved question, but the limited existing research suggests that wind speeds are likely to be highest closer to the ground.
-After the detection of the wind speeds, the quality of the data degraded until collection ceased altogether at 4:16 p.m., as the tornado progressed to the northeast and towards I-40 where it would produce its most intense damage.
+After the detection of the wind speeds, the quality of the data degraded until collection ceased altogether at 4:16 p.m., as the tornado turned to the east-northeast and towards I-40 where it would produce its most intense damage.